belajarpowershell/kubernetes-lab/kubernetes-lab-setup/Document/100-alpine1-setup.md

 ```

 ## Installation begins.
-Once the installtion is completed you will see the notice to reboot.
+Once the installation is completed you will see the notice to reboot.
 Before rebooting, change the boot sequence in Hyper-V for alpine1 to be Hard Drive first.

 This will ensure the reboot will be to the Hard Disk.